 Chapter 3 of the Housing Element provides an overview of the racial composition of Rolling Hills and the surrounding region.
+In addition, Table A-1 below shows race and ethnicity data for Rolling Hills and the region (in this case Los Angeles County) for 2010 and 2020.

 Relative to Los Angeles County and the greater Los Angeles region, Rolling Hills has a higher percentage of White and Asian residents, and a lower percentage of Black and Hispanic residents.
 This is also true of the other cities on the Palos Verdes Peninsula.
-Rolling Hills has have seen an increase in Asian and multi-racial residents over the last 20 years, but the aggregate Black and Hispanic population is 7.3 percent compared to a countywide figure of 56.3 percent.
+Rolling Hills has have seen an increase in Asian and multi-racial residents over the last 20 years, but the aggregate Black and Hispanic population is 8.3 percent compared to a countywide figure of 55.6 percent.
+The percentage of residents who are two or more races more than doubled in Rolling Hills between 2010 and 2020, which is a much faster rate of increase than the county as a whole.
+However, given the city's small population, even a few households can cause percentages to shift noticeably.
+The most significant change is that the number of White, Non-Hispanic households in the city declined from 74.1 percent to 64.9 percent over the decade.
+Countywide, this percentage dropped from 27.8 percent to 25.6 percent, a smaller rate of decrease.